asheesh109/OIBSIP_Quiz_App/README.md

  🎯 Quiz Game System

-This repository contains a **Java-based Quiz Game System** developed as part of my internship at **Oasis Infobyte**.
+This repository contains a **Java-based Quiz Game System**.
 This project showcases my ability to design, develop, and integrate Java applications with MySQL databases using JDBC.

 ---